 - 24% said they visit a site when they know a new book is coming out.

 - 47% said that when they discover a new author, they visit the author’s site to learn more about him/her.

 - 2% said they almost never visit an author’s web site.

 - 15% said they visit their favorite authors on Facebook instead.

 I happen to be an author who enjoys the designing and updating of my web site.
 It is another creative outlet for me.
 Sometimes, when the words just won’t come in my work-in-progress, doing some graphic designs for my web site will help jar them loose.

 As for blogging, although sometimes coming up with a post seems to be just another blank screen for me to stare at, I still enjoy doing it.
 I like the interaction with readers.
 I’m an extravert.
 So sue me.
 LOL!

-Autumn is here, and a couple of days ago, I announced to my husband that it was time to move furniture in the living room.
+Autumn is here, and a couple of days ago, I decided that it was time to move furniture in the living room.
 Then I went right to work, pushing and shoving and rearranging.
 You know.
 Change of seasons.
 Change of living room appearance.

 It should surprise no one to learn, then, that I also recently felt the need to do a bit of revamping on my web site.
 I have given it a new color scheme and a few other touches that are more “me” than before.
 It feels fresh and new, even if the content is basically all the same (just like the furniture in my living room).

 If you haven’t visited my web site in a while, I hope you’ll take the time to look around a bit.